shaojiama/csc263_sp23_A2/README.md

 ## Submission
 > - You only need to submit the `a2.cpp` file
-> - And the required pltos : https://www.cs.rochester.edu/u/fnargesi/courses/263/a2/handout/a2.html
+> - And the required Plots